A Design Studies Master in Fine Arts Online Exhibition

 Her current works evoke stories from the fast fashion industry and are seeking new ways to articulate the complexity of the fashion industry and engage communities in caring for the relationship between the environment and society.

 “Relationships: Invisible, but Extant” is a Design Studies Master in Fine Arts Exhibition for the Spring Semester 2021.
-Originally intended to be installed in the Ruth Davis Design Gallery, the exhibition is supported by the Design Studies Program at the School of Human Ecology.
+Originally intended to be installed in the Ruth Davis Design Gallery, the exhibition is supported by the Design Studies Department at the School of Human Ecology.
 Private installation and events occurring April 16-April 23, 2021.
 The exhibition is not open to the public.